lorenarms/lorenarms/README.md

 ## Hi there 👋
 <p>
   I'm Lawrence, and I'm transitioning into software development as a career!
 It's something I've been interested in since I was just a young lad, and now that I'm a grown up I'm excited to begin a new chapter of my life in the profession.
-Currently I am the lead programmer and engineer at a Las Vegas escape room franchise, and I spend my free time honing my problem-solving skills through software solutions.
+I am a Junior Full Stack Developer at an amazing company in Las Vegas; I spend my days working in the database, solving problems with software, and generally being a ray of sunshine in the office.
 </p>
 <p>
 🖳 Currently I am: